Bounding causal effects with an unknown mixture of informative and non-informative missingness: Introduction

-Some researchers have considered this problem in the single-time point setting.
-For example, \citep{mattei2014identification} define causal effects within principal strata and derive bounds on these same effects in the presence of non-ignorable missing outcome data.
-However, their approach requires access to a binary instrument (separate from the treatment assignment). \cite{jiang2022multiply} point identify related effects under an assumption called ``principal ignorability'' and propose multiply-robust estimators that allow for flexible machine learning methods for estimation; however the principal ignorability assumption that point identifies these effects is quite strong.
-And \cite{scharfstein2003incorporating} propose a Bayesian approach that produces a single number summary for sensitivity analyses for causal effects with non-ignorable missing outcomes.
-However, the underlying sensitivity analyses require parameterizing a missingness model with respect to the outcome.
+Some prior work has considered similar problems at a single time point.
+Similar to the survival literature, missing-at-random assumptions are common in this work to point identify causal effects (see, e.g., \cite{chang2023covariate,zhao2024adjust}).
+By contrast, \cite{mattei2014identification} define causal effects within principal strata and derive bounds for these effects under non-ignorable missingness, though their approach relies on the availability of a binary instrumental variable separate from treatment assignment. \cite{jiang2022multiply} introduce multiply-robust estimators based on a ``principal ignorability'' assumption, enabling flexible machine learning methods for estimation; however, this assumption is strong and may not hold in many practical scenarios. \cite{scharfstein2003incorporating} propose Bayesian sensitivity analyses that summarize uncertainty in causal effects from non-ignorable missing outcomes but require explicit parametric assumptions about the missingness mechanism.

-Others have focused on the joint distribution of missing outcomes and non-compliance in the randomized setting exploiting randomization as an instrumental variable \cite{frangakis1999addressing, baker2000, o2005likelihood, zhouandli2006}.
-Another research stream proposed non-parametric techniques to bound the average treatment effect for binary outcomes in the randomized setting \cite{horowitz2000nonparametric, taylor2006, gabriel2023nonparametric}.
-In this paper, we adopt a similar non-parametric approach while dramatically expanding the scope of application to both randomized and observational studies.
-Furthermore, the bounds in \cite{horowitz2000nonparametric} (and equation (1) of \cite{gabriel2023nonparametric}) are special cases of the most general bounds we identify.
-However, as we show, often these bounds are too general to be useful, especially when the amount of censoring is substantial.
-We provide ways researchers can use subject matter expertise to narrow the bounds.
+Other researchers have jointly modeled missing outcomes and non-compliance in randomized experiments, leveraging randomization as an instrumental variable (\cite{frangakis1999addressing, baker2000, o2005likelihood, zhouandli2006}).
+Non-parametric bounding techniques have also been developed for average treatment effects with binary outcomes in randomized contexts (\cite{horowitz2000nonparametric, taylor2006, gabriel2023nonparametric}).
+We extend this non-parametric bounding approach to a broader context encompassing both randomized and observational studies.
+Our proposed bounds generalize previously derived results, including those in \cite{horowitz2000nonparametric} and equation (1) of \cite{gabriel2023nonparametric}.
+We illustrate that without additional assumptions or constraints, these general bounds can often be overly wide, limiting their practical utility in scenarios with substantial missingness.
+Consequently, we provide strategies for incorporating subject matter expertise to yield more informative bounds.